thynnine/pysic/_sources/compoundpotential class.txt

 done in the method :meth:`~pysic.interactions.compound.CompoundPotential.define_elements`.
 The components are passed to the calculator via the :meth:`~pysic.interactions.compound.CompoundPotential.build` method.
-This is automatically called a compound potential is given to the :meth:`pysic.calculator.Pysic.add_potential` method, so that the interface is similar to that of simple potentials.
+This is automatically called when a compound potential is given to the :meth:`pysic.calculator.Pysic.add_potential` method, so that the interface is similar to that of simple potentials.
 For the Sutton-Chen example, the definitions could look something like this::